 I’ve found the landscape for language-learning to be pretty bleak beyond intermediate levels– even dynamic apps like Duolingo seem to exist in a pedagogical vacuum, lacking personality, real-world application, and the joy of discovery that comes with more organic exploration of a language.
 Considering the fuzzy, fluctuating borders of a language, it’s easy to see how content gets stripped of joy, losing entertainment value through an effort to standardize.
-Second language acquisition is a nebulous task, because every language grows and changes, and its usage varies by situation, geography, and population.
+Creating materials for second language acquisition is a nebulous task, ironically, because of its variation in specific application.
+Every language grows and changes, and its usage varies by situation, geography, and population.

 If you’ve already got a firm grasp on a second language, I have an enrichment activity for you.
 Get your hands on a DVD produced for speakers of your target language (or access that language’s version of Netflix).
 In the language options menu, select audio AND closed captioning in your target language.
 Beginners might do better to watch a film in their native language with foreign subtitles, or vice versa, but the second-language audio/captions combination is key if you’re more advanced.
 This is because the captions and the dubbing often diverge, presenting you with two different translations at once.
 Take this example from HBO’s Veep.
 The on-screen caption reads: